-Alexander Frolov, Deputy Director of Science and Education of the Museum of Contemporary History of Russia, talks about the implementation of Promobot.
+Alexander Frolov, Deputy Director of Science and Education of the Museum of Contemporary History, talks about the implementation of Promobot.

 Promobot has been working in our museum as a guide since 2017.
 We named it after a Greek muse of history, Clio.
 The robot’s name is an endearing variation of Clio ― Cliosha.
 In a sense, the robot is a muse for us, too.